How to prevent wildlife-related injury on the roads

 Why is it dangerous to drive on roads with wildlife?

-Colliding with an animal itself can sometimes cause vehicle driver and/or occupant injury if the animal is large enough.
+Colliding with an animal itself can sometimes cause vehicle, driver and/or occupant injury if the animal is large enough.
 However, often more dangerously, rollovers and impacts with trees can result from attempts made to evade the animal.

 In heavily-treed areas, such as near regional roads, vegetation acts as a noise-break, meaning animals (even those familiar with crossing roads) may not hear your vehicle approaching until they’ve already breached the tree line.

-Driving in the days after rainfall also increase a motorist’s chance of encountering wildlife.
+Driving in the days after rainfall also increases a motorist’s chance of encountering wildlife.
 By nature, roads are designed to expedite water run-off, leading to an accumulation in roadside gullies which act as a water source for animals to drink.

 Adding to the risk, a section of road where an animal has already been hit and killed will lead to scavenging animals – such as foxes and hawks – gathering around.
+If the road design and conditions already resulted in an animal fatality, then this means the risk of further collision is amplified by scavengers.

 * The carry cage in the video above is shown for illustrative purposes.
 The kits have been updated to a new lightweight and foldable core-flute carry cage.